 Everything you need to know about cervical cancer – including why it’s so important to keep up to date with your cervical screening appointments.

-Approximately 3,200 cases of cervical cancer are diagnosed each year in the UK, making it the twelfth most common cancer in women in the UK.
-It’s most common in sexually active women between the ages of 30 and 45, and trans men who have not had a full hysterectomy (the removal of both the womb and cervix) are also susceptible.
+Approximately 3,200 cases of cervical cancer are diagnosed each year in the UK, making it the 12th most common cancer in women in the UK.
+The highest risk group is sexually active women between the ages of 30 and 45, although trans men who have not had a full hysterectomy (the removal of both the womb and cervix) are also susceptible.

 But what causes cervical cancer, what are the symptoms and – importantly – is it preventable?

-Mr Richard Slade, gynaecologist and obstetrician at The Christie Private Care, part of HCA Healthcare UK, looks at the symptoms, treatment and prevention of cervical cancer:
+Mr Richard Slade, gynaecologist at The Christie Private Care, part of HCA Healthcare UK, looks at the symptoms, treatment and prevention of cervical cancer:

 What is cervical cancer and what causes it?